Home » Slow Cooker Recipes » Crock Pot Chili

 Do you have to brown meat for chili?

-Strictly speaking, you do not.
+Strictly speaking, not really.
 You could technically put in a very lean meat in with your other ingredients and let it cook then break it up as you go or at the very end.
 However, I have found through lots of trial and error that it really is best to brown the meat first.
-It makes a huge difference in the overall final dish and helps to keep the chili from getting too greasy.
+It makes a difference in the overall final dish and helps to keep the chili from getting too greasy.

 How to thicken crock pot chili?